Dingdong-LIU/Lab1_Chatbot_Rasa/readme.md

 The code can be found in the `./chatbot/01-custom-actions` folder.

 ### 2. Form
-We created a pizza ordering chatbot that collects information according to a question table.
+We created a pizza-ordering chatbot that collects information according to a question table.

 The code can be found in the `./chatbot/02-forms-pizza-ordering-chatbot`.